 Leverage and margins are fundamentally the same, except they are expressed differently.
 Leveraged products will usually be expressed as a ratio.
 Thus, leverage of 100:1 as mentioned earlier means you can trade $10,000 using $1,000 worth of funds as security.
 Margin or margin rate, on the other hand, is expressed as a percentage.
 Thus a 1% margin rate of $10,000 equates to a $1,000 margin requirement.
 Forex brokers such as OANDA have a low margin rate compared to brokers such as IC Markets or Pepperstone with offshore regulators.

 It is the unit used to count losses or profits.
 Most currency pairs are quoted to four decimal places.
 The fourth value after the decimal point is what you use to count a pip.
 Anytime a point in the quote moves, it is counted as a pip of movement.
 For example, if the AUD/USD increases from 1.4011 to 1.4018, the AUD/USD currency pair has grown by seven pips.

-It is important to consider signing up with a service provider that licenced in your local market.
-In Australia, this means the broker must be granted an adequate Australian Financial Services License by the Australian Security and Investment Commission to legally trade in Australia.
-They also monitor all Foreign Exchange Contracts and Derivatives to make sure they are legal.
-To see if a broker is ASIC regulated you will find the brokers ASFL licence number published on their website.
+It is important when choosing a forex broker to consider signing up with a service provider that is licenced in your domestic market.
+In Australia, this means the broker must be granted an adequate Australian Financial Services License (AFSL) by the Australian Securities and Investments Commission (ASIC) to legally trade in Australia.
+Additionally, they monitor all foreign exchange contracts and derivatives to make sure they are legal and markets are competitive.
+To see if a broker is ASIC regulated, you will find the broker’s ASFL licence number published on their website.